 The well-established fact that life always appeared to have sprung back incredibly fast following an extinction event (ibid.) inevitably reveals the circular logic of the proponents of periodic mass extinctions, making the mass-extinctions records work just the same in the opposite direction too - as evidence of the no-mass-extinction scenario of life on Earth.
-Besides, the fact that 35 globally random extinction episodes can average to the value of the dominant period of geomagnetic reversals, and a combined 35 extinctions - 58 cratering records within half-order of magnitude so, is remarkable in itself because it reveals that all three phenomena - cratering, polarity, and extinctions are due to a single process.
+Besides, the fact that 35 globally random extinction episodes can average to the value of the dominant period of geomagnetic reversals, and a combined record of 35 extinction events and 58 cratering events) within half-order of magnitude so, is remarkable in itself because it reveals that all three phenomena - polarity reversals, polygonal "cratering", and "periodic" extinctions are due to a single process.
 (Here, extinctions are supposed regardless if represented really by the record of extinctions or their sample's violent decimation such as what large igneous provinces had done to the geological record; see, e.g., Prokoph and Puetz, 2015).